Håkan Loob

 Håkan Per Loob (born 3 July 1960) is a Swedish former professional ice hockey player for Färjestad BK of the Elitserien and the Calgary Flames of the National Hockey League (NHL).
 He is the head of European Scouting for the Calgary Flames after resigning as president of Hockey Operations for Färjestad.
 Considered one of the greatest Swedish hockey players of all time, he was inducted into the International Ice Hockey Federation Hall of Fame in 1998, and the Swedish ice hockey Hall of Fame in 2012.
 The Elitserien created the Håkan Loob Trophy, awarded to the league's top goal scorer, in his honour in 2005 and Färjestad has retired his jersey number 5.

 Loob joined Färjestad in 1979 and was a member of the team that won the Swedish championship in 1981.
 He won the Guldpucken as Swedish player of the year in 1982–83 after setting single-season records of 42 goals and 76 points, which remain SHL records.
-He moved to North America following that season to join the Flames, who had selected him with a ninth-round pick at the 1980 NHL Entry Draft.
+He moved to North America following that season to join the Flames, who had selected him with a ninth-round pick at the 1980 NHL entry draft.
 Loob was named to the NHL All-Rookie Team in 1983–84 and in 1987–88 was named a first team All-Star after becoming the first Swedish player to score 50 goals in one NHL season.
 He won the Stanley Cup with Calgary in 1989, after which he chose to return to Sweden.

 Rejoining Färjestad in 1989, Loob won consecutive Guldhjälmen awards in 1991 and 1992 as the Elitserien's most valuable player as selected by his fellow players.
 He retired in 1996 to become the club's general manager.
 He managed Färjestad to four Elitserien titles in 11 seasons before being elevated to team president.
 Internationally, Loob represented the Swedish national team on several occasions.
-He was one of the first three members of the Triple Gold Club, (with Sweden teammates Tomas Jonsson, and Mats Näslund) signifying that he has won the Stanley Cup, (in 1989) the World Championship (in 1987 and 1991) and an Olympic gold medal (1994).
+He was one of the first three members of the Triple Gold Club, (with Sweden teammates Tomas Jonsson, and Mats Näslund) signifying that he has won the Stanley Cup (in 1989), the World Championship (in 1987 and 1991) and an Olympic gold medal (1994).

 Early life

-Loob was born on 3 July 1960 in Gotland, where he grew up in the small town of Slite.
+Loob was born on 3 July 1960 on Gotland, where he grew up in the small town of Slite.
 Loob is of Estonian descent.
 Loob's grandparents, together with their children, including Loob's father, Paul, fled to Gotland in a small boat across the Baltic sea from the island Kihnu during the German occupation of Estonia in 1944.
 Loob started playing ice hockey at the age of five, when an artificially frozen rink was constructed near his home.
 Loob was an active athlete in his youth, involved in tennis, handball, football, and sailing, and was one of Sweden's best table tennis talents, winning the Tommy Sport Cup in 1971 at age eleven.
 At age 15 Loob made his senior debut for IK Graip, and quit all other sports to focus on hockey.